With my legs, I could be a beautiful dancer. I unfortunately was blessed with no rhythm.

 The acting on everyone’s part is terrific, with the exception of one role that isn’t necessarily bad but it is wildly miscast, everyone does a good job.
 Dakota Johnson and Tilda Swinton as their respective characters of Susie Bannion and Madame Blanc are really good as they command the screen with their presence.
-The physical performance that Johnson has to do in order to pull off these dances are impressively done, I was mesmerized by her precise movements in her routines.
-Tilda Swinton brings such a different take on her character from the original that I couldn’t help, but appreciate as she is a much seemingly warmer character than originally portrayed.
+The physical performance that Johnson has to do in order to pull off these dances is impressively done, I was mesmerized by her precise movements in her routines.
+Swinton brings such a different take on her character from the original that I couldn’t help but appreciate, as she is a much seemingly warmer character than originally portrayed.

 And This Is When Things Fall Apart…

 I really was into most of this film and was along for a lot of this ride, but sadly there are things in this film that could have easily been cut and it would have been all the better for it.
 This is a two-and-a-half-hour film while the original was over and done with in 90 minutes.
 There is an extra hour added onto this story and it probably could have done without half of that extra time added.

 As I mentioned above, there is one particular role that I felt was miscast and that would be Swinton’s second role as Dr. Josef Klemperer; an elderly man who lost his wife years ago, and his only connection with the story is that he counseled Chloe Grace Moretz’s character once in the first act.
 Even Moretz’s character could have been entirely cut out of the film and nothing would have really changed, but Swinton as this old man was severely distracting and served no purpose whatsoever.
 Story-wise, the doctor character has no real place in it as he supplies nothing to plot or character development, he feels forced in for no reason.
 Especially by the end of the story.